analogdevicesinc/msdk/CONTRIBUTING.md

     Formatting [1/1] Examples/MAX78000/CRC/main.c
     ```

     This will apply the formatter and overwrite the file.
-It's a good idea to check the formatter's work using `git diff`.
+Check the formatter's work using `git diff`.

     ```diff
     diff --git a/Examples/MAX78000/CRC/main.c b/Examples/MAX78000/CRC/main.c